Visiting the PA Grand Canyon.

 The Confluence of waters that gather to form the head of Pine Creek, continue to build the hydrology as it enters and passes through the Pennsylvania Grand Canyon, ultimately building and providing substantial volume, finally emptying into the Susquehanna River.
 Pine Creek is a substantial Waterway.
 It and its tributaries not only provide perfect beauty but a fantastic opportunity for water recreation.
 Rafting, kayaking and canoeing are all a part of this.
 An inner tube also works well sometimes.
 And of course fishing opportunities abound.

-Visitors will enjoy taking some time out to explore downtown Wellsboro Pennsylvania.
-With its small town Victorian charm, Wellsboro serves as the home of the Pennsylvania Grand Canyon.
-Its gas light lined streets and quaint small town feel have made Wellsboro a draw for decades.
-Its most popular annual events include the Pennsylvania State Laurel Festival celebrated in June, and the Dickens of a Christmas celebrated in December.
-If you need supplies or feel like doing some window-shopping, downtown Wellsboro is perfect, there you will also find a host of some of the areas most popular eateries.
+Some of the areas most popular annual events include the Pennsylvania State Laurel Festival celebrated in June, and the Dickens of a Christmas celebrated in December.
+If you need supplies or feel like doing some window-shopping, the area is perfect, here you will also find a host of some of the most popular eateries.
 Fine dining and carryout are both available from the PA Grand Canyon area restaurants.

 Among the areas most popular seasonal activities is golf.
 The area golf courses offer a wide range of course challenges and Fantastic scenery.
 Visitors enjoy several golf courses in the PA Grand Canyon area.